 His works reflect his training, his artistic background and the influence of his travels, particularly in Africa and Australia.
 Gérald Vatrin’s creations explore new and different universes for the glass field: they are inspired by the tribal world, imitate the vegetal and animals, ressemble ice or lava stone.
 Gérald Vatrin’s works, alike glass microcosms, explore a world of visual and tactile sensations.

 Gérald Vatrin’s work has been awarded numerous prizes, including the Médaille d’Étain de la Société Académique des Arts, Sciences et Lettres de Paris (2015) and the Grand Prix de la Ville de Paris (2001).

-Gérald Vatrin’s works entered into the permanent collections of several museums and prestigious institutions, including the Victoria and Albert Museum in London, the Dutch National Glass Museum in Leerdam in the Netherlands and the Glass Museum in Sars-Poterie in France.
+His work is included in the permanent collections of many prestigious institutions, such as the Victoria & Albert Museum in London, the Dutch National Glass Museum in Leerdam (Netherlands) and the Musée du Verre de Sars-Poterie in France.

 In 2020, the MAD-Musée des Arts Décoratifs in Paris acquired Trait d’Union for its permanent collections.
 In 2022, several of his sculptures entered the collections of the Musée des Beaux-Arts de Nancy.

 We have taken into account your subscription to the newsletter